 The cause of pre-eclampsia is unknown.

-Pre-eclampsia is more common in African-American women over, and in women aged 40 years and older.
-Factors that may increase your chance of getting pre-eclampsia include: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother and sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes
+Pre-eclampsia is more common in African-American women, and in women aged 40 years and older.
+Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother or sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes

 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.

-In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, outside of normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less
+In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, worse than the normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.